NFL expert picks, odds, predictions, player props, betting advice for Week 9

 How to make Week 9 NFL against the spread picks

 SportsLine's team of experts also includes R.J.
-White, who is the site's all-time leading NFL expert and is one of this season's top experts as well, returning nearly $1,200 on his past 153 picks.
-He has five more picks on the board, including backing an underdog versus a team with a "major issue" in regard to injuries.
+White, who is the site's all-time leading NFL expert and is one of this season's top experts as well, returning more than $1,000 on his past 156 picks.
+He has eight more picks on the board, including backing an underdog versus a team with a "major issue" in regard to injuries.
 You can find out who his NFL picks are this week here.

 If you are looking for NFL picks, NFL props, or NFL best bets for Week 9, SportsLine has you covered with its proven team of experts.
 Visit SportsLine now to see who which teams you should back in Week 9, all from a staff that includes five experts who are on NFL runs that have returned $860 or more for $100 players.